| Home/ | www.icosaedro.it | ![]() |

 BIN = program_name

-# Object files from which $BIN depends
+# Object files the $BIN depends on

 OBJS = module1.o module2.o module3.o